Westinghouse Electric Company: 2017 Chapter 11 bankruptcy

 On 29 March 2017, Toshiba's Westinghouse filed for Chapter 11 bankruptcy, citing a yearly loss for Toshiba that could exceed $9 billion, almost three times its previous estimate.

-The Wall Street Journal reported that four nuclear reactors being built in the southeastern U.S. would be left to an unknown fate.
+The projects responsible for this loss were mostly the construction of four AP1000 reactors at Vogtle in Georgia and Virgil C. Summer Nuclear Generating Station in South Carolina.
+The Wall Street Journal reported that the four nuclear reactors being built in the southeastern U.S. would be left to an unknown fate.

 In July, 2017, the co-owners of the V.C.
 Summer plant announced that the project was terminated.
 On September 24, 2017, the Post & Courier reported that Westinghouse had hired unlicensed workers to create mechanical and electrical blueprints for the V.C.
 Summer expansion without having a professional engineer sign off on them which was in violation of state law.
 The blueprints were often faulty and led to significant delays.
 The U.S. government had given $8.3 billion of loan guarantees on the financing of the four nuclear reactors being built in the U.S.

 Besides the issues with the AP1000 design, the fuel manufacturing division has been profitable, but not enough to cover corporate overheads and support the other divisions.
 Research and development investment in fuel manufacturing has been low, which has impacted the quality and comparative performance of its fuel compared to competitors.